bitnami/containers/containers/ghost/README.md

 # What is Ghost?

-> Ghost is a simple, powerful publishing platform that allows you to share you to share your stories with the world.
+> Ghost is a simple, powerful publishing platform that allows you to share your stories with the world.

 https://ghost.org/